 When an employee's FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.

-In addition to the rights granted by the FMLA, employees in New Hampshire are entitled to time off for pregnancy disability.
+In addition to the rights granted by the FMLA, employees in New Hampshire are entitled to time off for a few other reasons.

 You can find more information on the state's pregnancy leave law at the website of the New Hampshire Commission for Human Rights.